 - Difference between presentation reviews and storyboard reviews

-- How to mind meld with a SME (extract tacit knowledge from them)
+- How to mind meld with a subject matter expert (extract tacit knowledge from them)

-- How to prevent learning experiences from becoming brain dumps
+- How to prevent the learning experience from becoming a brain dump

 TIME: 42 minutes